 The conference is free and open to the public.
 The audience is welcome to follow the live stream at the Arvo Pärt Centre’s channel; the presentations will be held in English.

-Registration is required and will begin on 30 August on the centre’s website.
+Registration is required and can be conducted on the centre’s website.

 Arvo Pärt is one of the most performed living composers in the world.